Nemat-Allah-Aloush/Multivariate_Data_Analysis/README.md

 4.1.
 Manual Bayesian network.
 4.2.
 Structural learning model: Hill-Climbing with K2 score function.
 4.3.
 Structural learning model: Search strategy PC algorithms with MI score function.
-5. Quality analysis
+5. Quality analysis.
-The link for the source file: https://github.com/neematAllosh/MultiderivativeDataAnalysis/blob/master/lab_03.ipynb
+6. The link for the source file: https://github.com/neematAllosh/MultiderivativeDataAnalysis/blob/master/lab_03.ipynb

 # The tasks performed in the file: lab_04
 ## 'Stationarity of the processes'